 Knee pain can develop from a number of sources.
 One common cause of knee pain is IT Band syndrome.
-What is this and how is it causing you pain?
+So what is this IT Band Syndrome and how is it causing you pain?

 What is your IT Band?